At0m0s/nemezisv3/README.md

 # nemezisv3
-An updated and cross platform version of @Alcatraz's Nemezisv2.
+An updated and cross platform version of @DuIslingr's Nemezisv2.